openstax/openstax-cms/docs/app-design.md

 ### API
 * APIs for various data
-  * images - images used on OS site - is this correct?
-Cloudfront?
+  * images - images used on OS site.
+Images are defined here to add the URL to the image, since it's stored on cloudfront.
+It reduces one API call for the FE.
+Also,SVGs, since those are not considered images by Wagtail.
   * documents - PDFs, PowerPoints, text files, etc.
-  * adopters - is this correct? cloudfront?
+  * adopters -
-  * progress - what is this?
+  * progress - an API to hold progress for the adoptor quiz.
+The FE writes progress to it and retrieves it when needed.
   * sticky note - a time limited banner that displays at the top of the site
   * schools - list of schools using OpenStax books.
 Used for map display on OS site.
 Data comes from Salesforce
   * mapbox - data for mapbox.
 Data comes from Salesforce